 4 tips to make your New Year's resolution stick.

 So why do we continue to make resolutions on January 1 that we rarely keep?
-For starters, we all love a fresh start, and it doesn’t get any fresher than the beginning of a brand new year.
+We all love a fresh start, and it doesn’t get any fresher than the beginning of a brand new year.
 It’s all about new opportunities and renewal.
 However, this is also the time of year that we are socialising and eating too much, spending money, attending events and overindulging on holidays.
 It’s little wonder then that it’s difficult to stick to a major life change when routine is thrown out the window and fun-filled days have been ushered in.

 Here’s how you can make a change and actually stick to it